chinmaydd/SchemER/README.md

-# Automated-Schema-Generation
+# Translation of ER diagram to Relational Schema with Normalization.

-Course Project for Databases
+This tool is our course Project for Database Management Systems.

 ##Setup
 * Setup virtual environment